-Monitoring the quality of environmental factors on sites (Petromidia Refinery, Vega Refinery, Rompetrol Downstream, Rompetrol GAS) is carried out according to the requirements of the Integrated Environmental Permits / Environmental Permits.
+Monitoring the quality of environmental factors on sites (Petromidia and Vega refineries, Rompetrol Downstream, Rompetrol Gas) is carried out as required by the Integrated Environmental Permits / Environmental Permits.

 All tests are based on an Inspection and Testing Program that is carried out with the accredited laboratory, Rompetrol Quality Control SRL.